Impairment of antigen-presenting cell function by ultraviolet radiation.

 Abstract

-UV light irradiation of BALB/c mice was found to result in impairment of antigen-presenting cell function.
-Adherent trinitrophenyl-derivatized cells from the peritoneal exudate cell population or the spleen of UV-treated donors could not induce hapten-specific delayed hypersensitivity responses in UV-irradiated syngeneic mice, whereas adherent trinitrophenyl-derivatized cells from normal mice were able to do so.
-The failure to induce immunity in UV-treated mice by utilizing UV-treated adherent antigen-presenting cells was associated with the development of antigen-specific suppressor T cells.
-The implication of these results for UV-induced carcinogenesis is discussed.
+UV light irradiation of BALB/c mice resulted in impairment of antigen-presenting cell function.
+Adherent trinitrophenyl[TNP]-derivatized cells from the peritoneal exudate cell population or the spleen of UV-treated donors could not induce hapten-specific delayed hypersensitivity responses in UV-irradiated syngeneic mice, whereas adherent TNP-derivatized cells from normal mice were able to do so.
+Failure to induce immunity in UV-treated mice by utilizing UV-treated adherent antigen-presenting cells was associated with the development of antigen-specific suppressor T [thymus-derived] cells.
+The implication of these results for UV-induced carcinogenesis was discussed.